iqtree/iqtree.github.io/doc/AliSim.md

     iqtree2 --alisim <OUTPUT_PREFIX> -m <MODEL> -t <TREEFILE>

 The `-m` option specifies a model name, and `-t` option specifies a tree file in the standard [Newick format](https://evolution.genetics.washington.edu/phylip/doc/main.html#treefile).
-This will print the output alignment into `OUTPUT_PREFIX_0.phy` file in Phylip format.
+This will print the output alignment into `OUTPUT_PREFIX.phy` file in Phylip format.

 For example, if you want to simulate a DNA alignment under the [Jukes-Cantor model](http://doi.org/10.1016/B978-1-4832-3211-9.50009-7) for the following tree `tree.nwk`: